DLR-RM/stable-baselines3/docs/guide/export.md

 - Making the Gym's observation work with ONNX properly
 - Quantising the TFLite model appropriately to align with Gym while still taking advantage of Coral
-- Using OnnxablePolicy described as described in the above example
+- Using OnnxablePolicy as described in the above example

 ## Manual export